DulithKavinda/devsecops-pipeline-counterapp/README.md

 In your GitHub repository:

 - Go to **Settings > Secrets and variables > Actions > New repository secret**
-- Add the following secret
+- Add the secret token
-`TOKEN`- GitHub Personal Access Token

 ---